Zigbee Home Automation

 How to interpret RSSI and LQI values

-Interpreting RSSI and LQI values is complex.
+Interpreting RSSI and LQI values can be complex, as metrics of network health and communication quality are provided by the devices themselves, and each device could get to its results in different ways.
 Unless you are a Zigbee specialist yourself or are guided by one, please ignore those values.
 They can be misleading.
 If you delve into this, it is important to understand not to judge RSSI or LQI values on their own.
 When troubleshooting Zigbee messages that are being dropped, you must interpret the combination of both RSSI and LQI.

 RSSI (Received Signal Strength Indicator) values are an indicator value of the raw signal strength between two devices.
 RSSI values are negative numbers in -dBm format (0 to -100 power ratio in decibels of the measured power referenced to one milliwatt).
 Lower negative values indicate less interference and a good signal.
 RSSI information is only between the endpoint device and the first hop from that device.
 As such, it may not necessarily show signal strength to the Zigbee Coordinator but instead could be showing signal strength to the nearest Zigbee Router device.